dlealv/officescripts-logging-framework/README.md

 - **Default ConsoleAppender:**
   - If you log a message and no appender has been added, a `ConsoleAppender` will be automatically created and added to ensure logs are not lost.
 - **Default Layout:**
-  - If the layout was not previously set, then all log events sent to all appenders will use the default layout: `[YYYY-MM-DD hh:mm:ss,XXX] [TYPE] message`, where `XXX` represents milliseconds.
-The format is set via the `Logger.format(event: LogEvent)` method.
+  - If the layout was not previously set, then all log events sent to all appenders will use the default layout: `[YYYY-MM-DD hh:mm:ss,SSS] [TYPE] message`, where `SSS` represents milliseconds.
+The format is set via the `Layout` interface.
 - **Default factory for log event:**
   - If the log event factory was not previously set via `AbstractAppender.setLogEventFactory(logEventFactory: LogEventFactory)`, then the log event will be built via: `new LogEventImpl(message: string, type: LOG_EVENT)`.